 Eligibility: Tisch undergraduate students who have demonstrated financial need and are in good academic standing with at least a 3.0 GPA.

 All accepted Tisch majors in a Tisch study abroad track for spring 2020 will be considered for this scholarship fund.
 Scholarships will be awarded to high-need, high-performing students.
 Only scholarship recipients will be notified of their award.
 Notification will be sent via email by late October.

 All admitted undergraduate students applying for financial aid to study abroad are automatically evaluated for an additional need-based award.
 The Global Pathways Scholarship provides up to $4,000 per semester (depending on demonstrated need) to cover the additional costs of international study.
 Students will receive an award notification beginning in June (for Fall semester) and in November (for Spring semester).
 You must follow the regular Office of Financial Aid process for applying for need-based aid.
 Additional information is available here.

 Every Friday throughout the semester, the Office of Global Programs will host a Study Abroad Funding information session.
-Each session will be held at the Academic Resource Center, Room LL05, 18 Washington Place, New York, NY 10003.
-You can RSVP here.
+For fall 2021, each session will be held on Zoom or at the Academic Resource Center, Room LL05, 18 Washington Place, New York, NY 10003.
+Specific dates will be announced soon.